 Example: In a game between the Philadelphia Eagles and the Dallas Cowboys, the totals odds are 50.5 OVER -100 and 50.5 UNDER +100.
 If you bet on OVER, the total scores of both teams should be at least 51 and above for you to win.
 If you bet on UNDER, the total scores should be no higher than 50 for you to win the bet.

 Parlays are a little bit more complicated than a moneyline, points spreads, or a totals bet.
 This is a combination of more than one type of bet when you need to have the two conditions fulfilled for the bet to payout.
+These bets or legs must also come from different games.
+However, there are same-game parlays where you can use wagers from different matches or races.

 Example: Consider a match between the Detroit Lions and the Buffalo Bills.
 A parlay may be a combination of a moneyline bet in favor of the Lions, and a totals bet of 40.8 OVER.
 For you to win your bet and get a payout, the Lions have to win the latch with a combined score of the two teams at least 41 and above.